 Outsourcing and Consolidation

-In response to cost containment pressures in the market, many investment managers are turning to third-party marketing firms to outsource sales and marketing functions.
+In response to cost-containment pressures in the market, many investment managers are turning to third-party marketing firms to outsource sales and marketing functions to help grow AUM.
 “We’ve seen a lot of prominent investment managers that have just shuttered in the past couple of years because it’s become difficult to sustain the business as a whole.
 As a result, we’re seeing firm and resource consolidation across the industry at both small and large firms.
 In the past, managers were hiring to expand their reach, but now we’re seeing consolidation and more outsourcing,” said Powers.
 Firms are looking to outsourced partners who can assist with recommending and implementing new technologies.

 Communication in this industry is extremely important, and there has been a fundamental transition over the last five years.
 Before the digital boom, sales and marketing happened in-person or on the phone, but that has changed.
 “It’s incredibly difficult to get anybody on the phone today, and people just don’t return voicemails.
 They want to get your pitch book by email and log into the databases to see your information.
 It’s a very big shift for salespeople who are used to selling the traditional way,” said DiMaria.

 This new way of selling puts pressure on marketing to engage audiences through digital channels.
-Asset managers who haven’t quite made the shift are now almost required to make the push toward digital and data-driven marketing.
-But firms have been slow to adopt, due to the complexity around rules and compliance.
+Asset managers who haven’t quite made the shift are now being pushed toward digital and data-driven marketing.
+But firms have been slow to adopt, due to the compliance complexity.
 Social media, for example, has seen very slow adoption in the industry.
-In Powers’ latest book, Road to AUM: Driving Assets Under Management through Effective Marketing and Sales, published by Noble Ark Ventures (a firm Powers launched in 2018 to specifically address marketing challenges on behalf of firms large and small) asset managers reported social media as a low priority initiative.
+In Powers’ latest book, Road to AUM: Driving Assets Under Management through Effective Marketing and Sales, published by Noble Ark Ventures asset managers reported social media as a low priority initiative.
 “I interviewed well over 30 institutional research professionals,” said Powers.
 “Not one said social media or social networking was a component (other than a core website) that they looked at, partly due to regulation and how limited the content tends to be.
-Additionally, and perhaps as a result of these factors, managers have generally been slow to adopt this new medium, but we see that changing rapidly as the market finds ways to utilize social media for communications, content and brand building.”
+But, we see that changing rapidly as the market finds ways to utilize social media for communications, content and brand building.”

 The cost of implementation has held many firms back from investing in their online presence, but time is running out on that excuse.
 “All firms need a basic web presence.
 Having a good quality, consistent site experience is important, but managers don’t need to overspend.
 This is a place where managers can be thoughtful and make sure it represents their culture and is consistent with the stories they’re telling in their collateral and through other mediums, as well as in conversations,” said Powers.

-Along with the website, both women agree that video can be an excellent place to allocate budget this year, as long as it is carefully implemented.
-Video presents an efficient opportunity for firms to drive home a value proposition very quickly, to target audiences.
-The key is that these videos need to be short, compelling, and extremely well thought out.
+Along with the website, video is an excellent place to allocate the budget this year, as long as it is carefully implemented.
+Video presents an efficient opportunity for firms to drive home a value proposition very quickly.
+These videos need to be short, compelling, and extremely well thought out.
 Powers stressed the importance of using bite-sized content, as to not lose the audience’s attention.
-“There is so much content out there, and most of it is too long.
-Just as 85% of books are never read cover-to-cover, actual video viewership is limited, particularly the longer the video gets.
-The reality is, no one wants to click a button and sit there and watch a video which may only be five minutes but feels like 30.
-An interesting trend that I think we’ll see a lot more of is using a series of short video clips.
-Managers can use a more intimate medium like video, but create shorter one-minute segments.
-For example, a portfolio manager giving one-minute direct feedback on specific aspects of their market segment or strategy, a portfolio team touring a recent portfolio holding or visiting a location where the strategy is actively allocating,” she said.
+“There’d so much content out there.
+Most of it is too long.
+The reality is, no one wants to click a button and sit there and watch a video that’s five minutes but feels like 30.
+An interesting trend we’ll see a lot more of is using a series of short video clips.
+Managers can use video by creating shorter one-minute segments.
+For example, a portfolio manager giving one-minute direct feedback on specific aspects of their market segment or strategy.” she said.

 Clear, Concise, and Consistent Messaging

 With the pressure on fees and dynamic market movements globally, a clear value proposition is crucial for differentiation.
+Differentiation is a key piece to marketers growing AUM.
 And it can’t be about the numbers.
 “Instead of talking about what asset class we’re in, it’s about building the case for how you’re going to fit in the portfolio.
 It’s about telling your story.
 The best way to do this is to provide that bite-size level of information online, versus trying to deliver that in a phone message that’s not going to be answered, or a long commentary that’s not going to be read, or a pitch book where it’s going to be buried in the highlights for next quarter section,” said Powers.

 Content Strategy & Automation

-Once a firm has agreed on it’s strategic position, it’s crucial to communicate that message efficiently through the right mediums.
+Once a firm has established a strategic position, it’s crucial to communicate that message through the right mediums.
 Traditional sales collateral materials are still a key part of the mix, but the execution has changed.
 DiMaria explained, “All of these materials must be easily accessible and provide the information that people want to see.
-Investors shouldn’t have to dig through twelve pages of commentary to see how the strategy performed, what outperformed, what under-performed.
-They need a quick and easy way to see this information.”
+Investors need a quick and easy way to see this information.”

 The pitchbook has always had a starring support role in the sales process, but it’s becoming the main act.
-DiMaria said, “You need to make sure all the salient information is in there for an evaluator when they’re using that pitch book as their main source to determine whether or not to take a conference call or to move forward with the strategy.
-So pitch books are becoming very pivotal, in my opinion, in determining whether or not somebody’s going to look at you further.”
+If marketers want to grow AUM, they need to enable the sales team.
+DiMaria said, “You need to make sure all the salient information is in there for an evaluator when they determine whether or not to move forward with the strategy.
+So, pitch books are becoming very pivotal in determining whether or not somebody’s going to look at you further.”

-Again, it’s critical to ensure that the information in the pitchbook is consistent with what appears across all marketing and sales channels.
-That means there can’t be any errors.
-“Automation is very beneficial to content production, because without it, we see many errors.
-Someone will forget to update the quarter, or the footnote, or to swap to a representative account versus the general composite.
-These errors lead to inefficiencies, so this makes a great case for automation.
-The more efficient your process, the broader and more efficiently you can reach.
+Again, it’s critical that the pitchbook is consistent with what appears across all marketing and sales channels.
+“Automation is very beneficial to content production because, without it, we see many errors.
+These errors lead to inefficiencies, which makes a great case for automation.
+The more efficient your process, the broader your reach.
 The market will begin to view the firm as an effective, timely and accurate resource for investment management intelligence.
 And that is what creates opportunities for growth,” said Powers.

 Automation also helps drive seamless inter-connectivity between marketing mediums.
-Firms can no longer look at the factsheet, website, or pitchbook in isolation, so updates to messaging or data in one medium must carry through to the rest of the firm’s marketing outlets.
-Automation is undoubtedly the most efficient way to accomplish his goal.
-With all of the changes and challenges facing investment managers as we enter 2019, those who embrace automation and technology will have a critical edge in the months and years ahead.
+Firms can no longer look at the factsheet, website, or pitchbook in isolation.
+So, updates to messaging or data in one medium must carry through to the rest of the firm’s marketing outlets.
+Automation is the way to accomplish this.
+With all of the changes and challenges facing investment managers as we enter 2019, those who embrace automation and technology will have a critical edge.

 Here are some related resources that might interest you: